Complete moduli of cubic threefolds and their intermediate Jacobians: Extensions of the period map along the chordal cubic locus

 Summarizing the discussion, we get:

-\begin{pro} The following holds: \begin{itemize} \item[(1)] $\hDh$ is naturally identified with the GIT quotient for $12$ (unordered) points in $\PP^1$. \item[(2)] $\widetilde D_h$ is naturally identified with the closure of the hyperelliptic locus in $\bM_5$ (and thus isomorphic to $\bM_{0,12}/\Sigma_{12}$). \item[(3)] The map $\tDh \to \hDh$ is the natural reduction map from $\bM_{0,12}/\Sigma_{12}$ to the GIT space, sending a hyperelliptic curve to $12$ unordered points (possibly with multiplicity up to $6$) in $\PP^1$ (as discussed in \cite{fedhyp}). \end{itemize} \end{pro} \begin{proof} The identification of $\hDh$ with the GIT quotient is discussed in \cite{act}, in particular Section 4.
+\begin{pro} The following holds: \begin{itemize} \item[(1)] $\hDh$ is naturally identified with the GIT quotient for $12$ (unordered) points in $\PP^1$. \item[(2)] $\widetilde D_h$ is naturally identified with the closure of the hyperelliptic locus in $\bM_5$ (and thus isomorphic to $\bM_{0,12}/\Sigma_{12}$). \end{itemize} \end{pro} \begin{proof} The identification of $\hDh$ with the GIT quotient is discussed in \cite{act}, in particular Section 4.
 Thus, we can regard $\hDh$ as the moduli space of hyperelliptic curves with up to $A_5$-singularities (in the sense of \cite{fedhyp}).
 Furthermore, the transversality statement of the previous Proposition \ref{prop:transversal} implies that the locus in $\hDh$ corresponding to a configuration $T$ of singularities (of type $A_k$) is in the closure of the locus of cubics with the same configuration $T$ of singularities.
 The wonderful blow-up $\tM\to \hM$ corresponds to successively blowing up the locus of cubics with $A_5, \dots, A_2$-singularities.
 Again, by transversality, and the fact that everything is locally modeled by a hyperplane arrangement, we conclude that $\tDh\to \hDh$ is precisely the wonderful blow-up applied to $\hDh$.
 At the same time the wonderful blow-up applied to the GIT moduli space for $12$ points in $\PP^1$ leads to the closure of the hyperelliptic locus in the Deligne--Mumford moduli space $\bM_5$. \end{proof}